-Named quite literally for the large population of ravens that the area’s forest used to house before being developed for real estate, Ravenswood has a rich history that shines through even as prices have risen rapidly in recent decades.
-The area was once developed by rich real-estate speculators in the 1800s, and became home to commuters looking for a quieter place to which to retreat from the bustle of the Loop.
-However, today, while the courtyard-style of that era has remained, Ravenswood has now become a center of activity as young professionals have flocked to live close to job opportunity and the hub of Lincoln Park nightlife that lies just to the south.
+Named quite literally for the large population of ravens that the area’s forest used to the house before being developed for real estate, Ravenswood has a rich history that shines through even as prices have risen rapidly in recent decades.
+The area was once developed by wealthy real-estate speculators in the 1800s and became home to commuters looking for a quieter place to retreat from the Loop’s bustle.
+However, today, while the courtyard-style of that era has remained, Ravenswood has now become a center of activity as young professionals have flocked to live close to job opportunities and the hub of Lincoln Park nightlife that lies just to the south.

-Today, following this trend of incoming young buyers, home prices have boomed since the 1990s, bringing with it other forms of development to the area.
-This neighborhood, like others in Chicago, is a combination of something old and something new – Victorian-style manors next to nightlife – retaining a distinctively old world charm, while also having the energy and optimism of younger residents.
+Following this trend of incoming young buyers, home prices have boomed since the 1990s, bringing with it other forms of development to the area.
+Like others in Chicago, this neighborhood is a combination of something old and something new – Victorian-style manors next to nightlife – retaining a distinctively old-world charm while also having the energy and optimism of younger residents.

 Some other notable restaurants in the area are Spacca Napoli Pizzeria, Hopleaf, and The Warbler.